raphaelmourad/dsbSNP/README.md

 ## Data Availability

-The dsbSNPs bed file is available:
+The dsbSNP bed files are available:
 - dsbSNPs_ADASTRA.tsv (for dsbSNPs from Legube's team data)
 - dsbSNPs_ADASTRA.tsv (for dsbSNPs extracted from ADASTRA database).